Updated: May 30, 2023

 Under the Portugal NHR tax regime, highly-valued professionals are given special tax exemptions as they are valued highly in Portugal.

-The following list mentions the professionals who are considered of high value in Portugal:
+The following NHR list of professions mentions professionals that are considered of high value in Portugal and can apply for NHR status in Portugal as a tax resident.

 - Medical physiatrists